Frequently Asked Questions (FAQs)

 Bid: a formal invitation to join a fraternity.

-Prospective Member (PM): a student who is in the process of going through the recruitment process.
+Prospective Member (PM): a student who is in the process of exploring potential membership in an IFC fraternity.

-Dry Period: At SDSU, Recognized Student Organizations (RSOs), including fraternities and sororities, are not permitted to host any off-campus events with alcohol at the start of each semester.
+Dry Period & Dry Process: At SDSU, Recognized Student Organizations (RSOs), including fraternities and sororities, are not permitted to host any off-campus events with alcohol at the start of each semester.
 Every Fall, the RSO dry period is August 1 to October 1.
 Every Spring, the RSO dry period is the first three weeks.
+Additionally, all joining processes (meetings, recruitment, rush, intake, auditions, interviews) events and activities, regardless of location, must be entirely free of alcohol and other drugs at all times.
+Members cannot provide or offer alcohol to students participating in a joining process, including at official events, unofficial gatherings, or private residences.

-Stacks: an informal term that refers to the chapter houses and residences that are located at Fraternity Row, between Aztec Walk and Hardy Avenue on-campus.
-Sigma Nu, Phi Delta Theta, Delta Sigma Phi, Kappa Alpha Order, and Alpha Epsilon Pi are the fraternities that currently have residences at Stacks.
+Stacks: an informal term that refers to the chapter facilities and individual apartments that are located at The Row, between Aztec Walk and Hardy Avenue just off campus.
+Sigma Nu, Phi Delta Theta, Delta Sigma Phi, Kappa Alpha Order, and Alpha Epsilon Pi are the fraternities that currently reside in “Stacks.”
+Some are independently owned by a fraternity housing corporation or an inter/national fraternity headquarters, while others may be leased or rented.

-Greek Circle: an informal term that refers to the independently-owned residences which have back or front entrances at College Place.
-Tau Kappa Epsilon, Sigma Chi, Beta Theta Pi, and Zeta Beta Tau are the current IFC chapters with residences in Greek Circle, in addition to Kappa Delta, Chi Omega, and Pi Beta Phi, which are sororities in the CPA.
+Greek Circle: an informal term that refers to the chapter facilities near College Place and Montezuma Road.
+Tau Kappa Epsilon, Sigma Chi, Beta Theta Pi, and Zeta Beta Tau are the current IFC chapters with residences in this neighborhood.
+Some are independently owned by a fraternity housing corporation or an inter/national fraternity headquarters, while others may be leased or rented.

-Good Samaritan Policy: introduced in 2020 to incentivize Recognized Student Organizations (RSOs) at SDSU to get emergency help for members or guests if needed, and to ease hesitations or concerns related to getting such emergency help.
-If a Recognized Student Organization seeks appropriate emergency personnel response and reports the incident to the University via the Office of Student Life & Leadership at the time of the incident, the University will not assign formal disciplinary sanctions to the reporting Recognized Student Organization(s) for violations of the alcohol or drug policies (of the Student Organization Code of Conduct), which took place during or immediately before the time of the incident.
+Additionally, a Good Samaritan Policy was implemented in 2020 to incentivize Recognized Student Organizations (RSOs) at SDSU to get emergency help for members or guests if needed.
+If an RSO seeks appropriate emergency personnel response and reports the incident to the University at the time of the incident, the University will not assign formal disciplinary sanctions to the RSO for violations of the alcohol or drug policies which took place during or immediately before the time of the incident.
 While the RSO will not be assigned sanctions, the incident will be documented, the organization may be requested to meet with University staff, and educational outcomes may be required.
-For more information, click here.
+For more information, review the SDSU amnesty policies website.

 How does the schedule for the Rush Weeks work?

-The first week of events, starting on September 8th, are often open to any prospective member that wants to attend and check out a chapter.
+The first week of events are often open to any prospective member that wants to attend and check out a chapter.

 What happens at rush events?